FrankMerriman/Raspberry-Pi.neapple/README.md

 # Preparation

 ## Part 1 - Creating a wifi access point
 *Many tutorials I encountered while working on this project took the easy route of using the in-built wifi card of the Rasberry Pi as the access point and providing an internet connection to the Pi through an ethernet cable.
-This project differs by using two wifi cards so that the Pi can connect to the interenet wirelessly.*
+This project differs by using two wifi cards so that the Pi can connect to the internet wirelessly.*

 ### 1.1 Setting up the Pi
 If the Raspberry Pi being used has never been set up, visit https://www.raspberrypi.com/software/ to download Raspberry Pi OS (formerly referred to as Raspbian).
 This tutorial was last verified as working on Raspberry Pi OS Bullseye (11).